Building Re-Tuning Simulator

 • Building energy savings ranging from 5 to 25%

-• Energy cost savings on the order of $0.185/square foot-year with a corresponding simple payback of 0.3–3.5 years
+• Energy cost savings with a simple payback of less than 3.5 years

 • Improved thermal comfort through correction of faults and making airside systems responsive to specific zone demands.